|

 From Metallic to plastic/synthetic material bands

-Until about a few decades ago, some of these illustrious Châteaux and Domaines were still going to the trouble of sealing their original wooden case (or box) with a metallic band, like "Domaine de la Romanée Conti" (DRC), to further protect their precious nectars.
+Until about a few decades ago, some of these illustrious Châteaux and Domaines were still going to the trouble of sealing their original wooden case (or box) with a metallic band, like "

-Domaine de la Romanee Conti OWC with Metallic band courtesy of WineBid.com
+Domaine de la Romanee Conti OWC with Metallic band courtesy of WineBid.com |

-Some Bordeaux's Great Growths and other Chateaux have also been banding their precious cases with metallic bands until the end of the last century.
-Then, they replaced it with plastic or synthetic ones, like the ones in the case of Petrus below, for example, nowadays bearing original bands with the Petrus logo.
+also banded their precious cases with metallic bands until the end of the last century.
+Then, they replaced them with plastic or synthetic ones, like the ones in the case of Petrus below, for example, which nowadays bear original bands with the Petrus logo.

-Petrus OWC with plastic bands ©LeDomduVin 2020
+Petrus OWC with plastic bands ©LeDomduVin 2020 |

-Petrus OWC with Original Négociant Band JP Moueix ©LeDomduVin 2020
+Petrus OWC with Original Négociant Band JP Moueix ©LeDomduVin 2020 |

 Original Carton Box atop Original Wooden Case for extra security

-Chateau Cheval Blanc 2012 Carton Box atop the Original Wooden Case ©LeDomduVin 2020
+Chateau Cheval Blanc 2012 Carton Box atop the Original Wooden Case ©LeDomduVin 2020 |

-This means that if wooden cases can gently and carefully be opened and sealed back without leaving obvious opening marks (it is a tricky art that requires experience and skill, but it can be done, I have done it countless times), the carton box enclosing the wooden box (like the one above), on the other end, has been conceived in such way that it can only be opened once (you can see the peeling band on the side, once peeled, it cannot be put back together or closed back the way it was).
+This means that if wooden cases can gently and carefully be opened and sealed back without leaving barely noticeable opening marks (it is a tricky art that requires experience and skill, but it can be done, I have done it countless times), the carton box enclosing the wooden box (like the one above), on the other end, has been conceived in such way that it can only be opened once (you can see the peeling band on the side, once peeled, it cannot be put back together or closed back the way it was).

 However, even if conceived with "extra security for the wine" in mind, and no matter how genius this idea is, it is unfortunately not really respectful of the environment.
-This is, in fact, quite surprising and controversial for an estate like Château Cheval Blanc, which is claiming the sustainability of its culture in the vineyards, along their vegetable garden cultivated under the permaculture (*), their 16 beehives and the many fruit trees they possess, creating great biodiversity helping them fight against vine diseases more naturally and in respect with the environment.
+This is, in fact, quite surprising and controversial for an estate like

-More especially knowing that Château Cheval Blanc roughly produces roughly 72000 bottles of the Grand Vin, packed mostly in cases of 6 bottles (like the one in the picture above) with the original carton box atop the original wooden case...
+Château Cheval Blanc roughly produces about 72000 bottles of the Grand Vin, packed primarily on cases of 6 bottles (like the one in the picture above) with the original carton box atop the original wooden case...
 That's a lot of cartons... (+ about 2000 cases of 12 bottles of the 2nd wine).

 The roles and importance of the original band

-1. Secure the sealing of the case by
+- Secure the sealing of the case by

-• preventing someone from easily opening the lid or bottom part of the OWC case
+- Preventing someone from easily opening the lid or bottom part of the OWC case

-2. Serve as extra protection of the wines, more especially during transit or shipping, by
+- Serve as extra protection of the wines, more especially during transit or shipping, by

-• maintaining the lid tightly closed
+- Maintaining the lid tightly closed

-• preventing someone from messing around with the case (like in 1.)
+- Preventing someone from messing around with the case (like in 1.)

-3. And, more importantly, ensuring
+- And, more importantly, ensuring

-• the provenance, quality and conditions of the bottles inside,
+- the provenance, quality, and conditions of the bottles inside,

-• as well as adding genuine intrinsic value to the whole case (and its content)
+- as well as adding genuine intrinsic value to the whole case (and its content)

 Cutting or not cutting the original band?
 That is the question...

-Yet, although the matter remains quite controversial within the wine community, as everyone seems to have his/her own opinion and point of view on the subject (without being able to find a compromise), the auction houses seem to have gone from one extreme to another, all agreeing on the fact that now (compared to 10-20 years ago), the band should be cut/broken and the case opened, to inspect the content to prevent from fake and/or counterfeited bottles to be sold and spread the market.
+Yet, although the matter remains quite controversial within the wine community, as everyone seems to have his/her own opinion and point of view on the subject (without being able to find a compromise), the auction houses seem to have gone from one extreme to another, all agreeing on the fact that now (compared to 10-20 years ago), the band should be cut/broken, and the case opened, to inspect the content to prevent from fake and/or counterfeited bottles to be sold and spread the market.

 The story behind "Why Auction Houses cut the band and open the OWC cases nowadays?"

-Thus, ensuring the genuine origin, quality, quantity and pristine conditions of the bottles inside, matching the wine description, vintage and volume (bottle format) indicated on the OWC.
+Thus, ensuring the genuine origin, quality, quantity, and pristine conditions of the bottles inside, matching the wine description, vintage, and volume (bottle format) indicated on the OWC.
 Hence, indicating that no one messed around with the content of the case.

 NB: Note that, back then, in most case scenarios, most Auction Houses did not open and/or necessarily inspect the content (of the unopened or even sealed/banded OWC cases).
-Consequently, the ownership, the provenance and the storage conditions (the most recent history of the case) represented the sole guarantees of the good conditions of the bottles and the wine inside (before the sale).
+Consequently, the ownership, the provenance, and the storage conditions (the most recent history of the case) represented the sole guarantees of the good conditions of the bottles and the wine inside (before the sale).

 Even though a banded case fetched a little bit more money at auction, back then, documented pristine provenance, ownership, and storage conditions history were usually the most important factors and necessary pieces of information (if /when available and beyond authentication of the wine's identity) when it came to assessing a wine's value at auction.